-CSC 313 - THE IT EXPERIENCE INFORMATION TECHNOLOGY is a service organization and profession.
+CSC 313 THE IT EXPERIENCE INFORMATION TECHNOLOGY is a service organization and profession.
 An IT professional solves problems for other people by applying and managing technology (both hardware and software).
 An effective IT practitioner understands both technology and people.
 The IT professional is able to effectively communicate with users in order to understand the problem and provide a solution.
 CSC 313 allows students to develop a number of problem-solving strategies by administering the technology used in the Computer Science department.
+May be repeated for credit.
 1 credit hour.